vrugtehagel/eleventy-from-notion/README.md

 deno add jsr:@vrugtehagel/eleventy-from-notion
 ```

 To get started with Notion and Eleventy, there's a few things to set up.
-Let's
-start with the basic boilerplate for your Eleventy config file, and then walk
-through the more important options to provide to the plugin.
-After having added
-the plugin to your project, import it into your Eleventy configuration file
-(usually `.eleventy.js`) and add it using `.addPlugin()`:
+To
+avoid polluting your Eleventy config with a bunch of Notion-related
+configuration, your Notion configuration is expected to be written in a
+different file; by default, a `notion.config.js` file alongside your
+`eleventy.config.js` (or `.eleventy.js`) file.
+The only thing you need in your
+Eleventy config is

 ```js
 import EleventyFromNotion from "@vrugtehagel/eleventy-from-notion";